 · Permit gender selection for those families looking to determine whether their next child will be a boy or a girl.

-CT Fertility offers CCS and other PGD-based options and will certainly work closely with you to decide with you which approach best suits your needs and maximizes your chances of achieving your goals – both immediate and long-term.
+CT Fertility offers PGS and other PGD-based options (such as Comprehensive Chromosomal Screening, or CCS) and will certainly work closely with you to decide with you which approach best suits your needs and maximizes your chances of achieving your goals – both immediate and long-term.

 To learn more, email firstname.lastname@example.org.